razshare/frizzante-docs/docs/pages.md

-Before creating a page, you need to create a view, a `.svelte` component under `lib/components/views`.
+Before creating a page, you need to create a view.

+!!! note
+	See the [views section](./views.md) for more details.

-You can later refer to this component by its file name relative to `lib/components/views`.
+Views can be referred to by your Go code using their name relative to `lib/components/views`.

 !!! example
-	A page located at `lib/components/views/Welcome.svelte` will be identified by `Welcome`.
+	A view located at `lib/components/views/Welcome.svelte` will be identified by `Welcome`.

 Subdirectories are joined by `.` instead of `/` or `\`.

 !!! example
-	A page located at `lib/components/views/about/Me.svelte` will be identified by `about.Me`.
+	A view located at `lib/components/views/about/Me.svelte` will be identified by `about.Me`.

 After you've created your view, you can create a page with `f.ServerWithPage()`